Lattice Boltzmann model for non-ideal compressible fluid dynamics: Numerical applications

 \subsubsection{1-D non-ideal shock tubes}

-Until the early 1980s, shock tube experiments were limited to gases exhibiting classical wave behavior. \cite{borisov1983rarefaction} first reported a shock tube experiment aimed at investigating the non-classical wave phenomena in a dense gas, i.e. near the thermodynamic critical point.
-The nonlinear dynamics of gases are fundamentally governed by the fundamental derivative of gas dynamics \citep{thompson1971fundamental}:
+Until the early 1980s, shock-tube experiments were limited to gases exhibiting classical wave behaviour. \citet{borisov1983rarefaction} first reported a shock-tube experiment aimed at investigating non-classical wave phenomena in a dense gas, i.e. near the thermodynamic critical point.
+The nonlinear dynamics of gases are characterized, to a large extent, by the fundamental derivative of gas dynamics \citep{thompson1971fundamental}:

 For simple waves, $\Gamma$ represents the rate of change of the convected sound speed with respect to density.
 When $\Gamma>0$, the flow exhibits positive nonlinearity, i.e. disturbances steepen forward to form compression shocks.
-Conversely, when $\Gamma<0$, negative nonlinearity occurs and disturbances steepen backward, leading to expansion shocks.
-In regions of negative nonlinearity, gases display distinct non-classical phenomena.\\ \mf{Following \citep{argrow1996computational}, we illustrate non-classical wave fields using three non-ideal shock tube cases, each with flow regions wholly or partly in the regime of negative nonlinearity.} In all three cases, simulations consist of a 1-D domain of size $L_x=1[{\rm m}]$, initially divided into right and left halves.
-The initial conditions set for each half are listed in table \ref{tab:shock_cases}.
+In contrast, when $\Gamma<0$, negative nonlinearity occurs and disturbances steepen backward, leading to expansion shocks.
+In regions of negative nonlinearity, gases display distinct non-classical phenomena.\\ {Following \citep{argrow1996computational}, we illustrate non-classical wave fields using three non-ideal shock-tube cases, each with flow regions wholly or partly in the regime of negative nonlinearity.} In all three cases, simulations consist of a 1-D domain of size $L_x=1[{\rm m}]$, initially divided into left and right halves.
+The initial conditions set for each half are listed in Table~\ref{tab:shock_cases}.

-In all presented cases the grid-size is set to $\delta x = 0.001~[m]$.
-Other simulation-specific parameters are listed in table \ref{tab:shock_cases_data}.
+In all cases, the grid size is set to $\delta x = 0.001~[m]$.
+Other simulation-specific parameters are listed in Table~\ref{tab:shock_cases_data}. {Note that the Courant–Friedrichs–Lewy (CFL) is here defined as the convective CFL,